summonholmes/hmm-pandas/README.md

 This program requires few dependences and should be trivial to set up.
 However, an in-depth understanding of the HMM and its associated algorithms requires some knowledge of bioinformatics, data science, and machine learning.

 ## Notes
-* I'd recommend using these scripts with Jupyter Notebook via VSCode, Atom's Hydrogen, Pycharm, or your web browser.
-* Occassionally, there may be ties that occur during the traceback phase of the dynamic programming process.
+Occassionally, there may be ties that occur during the traceback phase of the dynamic programming process.
 This program lets Pandas stochastically select the tie breaker.

 ### Dependencies
 1. Install the following dependencies: